Saraholoughlin5/Milestone-Project-2/README.md

 This website could be used as part of a tourism drive for the area, possibly a government funded initiative to bring more tourists to the area, and boost the economy.
 The website could also improve the area’s presence online.
-User needs are met, as inspiring imagery encourages further exploration of the site, which leads to relevant information on the region.
-The site owner’s objectives are also met, as the content and ease of use provide relevant information to site visitors.
+User needs are met, as inspiring imagery encourages further exploration of the site, which leads to relevant information on the region, encouraging visitors to the area.
+The site owner’s objectives are also met, as the content and ease of use provide relevant information and features for site visitors.

 #### **Scope Plane**<a name="scope"></a>
 The website contains a variety of features that enhance the tourism aspect of the site.
 The carousel slideshow provides